 Structures of a Synovial Joint

-In this article we shall look at the anatomy of the structures of a synovial joint, how they work together and how they can go wrong.
+In this article we shall look at the anatomy of a synovial joint – the joint capsule, neurovascular structures and clinical correlations.

 - Nutrient distribution